milesshebar/shaxMap/README.md

+#shaxMap
+C++ program that builds an inverted map index of every word stem used in Shakespeare, searchable from web frontend with Ajax A fork of https://github.com/jimskon/NamesDemo

 # Project made by Miles Shebar for SCMP 368: Software Development
-C++ program that builds an inverted map index of every word stem used in Shakespeare, searchable from web frontend with Ajax A fork of https://github.com/jimskon/NamesDemo